chronos-tachyon/roxy/configuration.md

 * `"some://long/string"` is interpreted as `("some", "long", "string", nil)`
 * `"some://long/string?q=1"` is interpreted as `("some", "long", "string", "q=1")`

-The meaning of the authority, target, and query depends on the scheme.
+The meaning of the authority, endpoint, and query depends on the scheme.

 The following schemes are supported, both for HTTP and for gRPC: